DanielFGray/reactblog/content/posts/my-ssg.md

   .subscribe(writeFile)
 ```

-This works, but I still wasn't happy.
+This *works*, but I still wasn't happy.
 There were two key features I still wanted: an `index.json` that contained all the metadata of each post and a small excerpt, and syntax highlighting.

+# Excerpts

 Creating a 'meta-file' turned out to be pretty easy.
 I found [cheerio][cheerio] which lets me operate on strings of html with an api similar to jQuery, which made it really easy to grab the first paragraph of each post.
 After that I needed to create a new stream from the existing stream (a meta-stream for my meta-data), and then create one big array containing all the files in the stream: